 The wizards assist you with the basic setup for the given type of model.
 Note that model names can be up to 15 characters.

-The wizards include optionally setting up pre-set mixes for FrSky stabilized receivers.
+The wizards include optionally setting up additional pre-set mixes for FrSky stabilized receivers, such as gain and stabilization mode.